Home / Recipes / Angel Hair Pasta with Chinese Beef Sauce

 Chinese Pasta ingredients including pasta, beef, bell pepper, garlic, soy sauce and rice wine

-Chinese Pasta recipe ingredients
+Ingredients for Chinese Style Angel Hair Pasta recipe

 • Pasta: I prefer using angel hair pasta because it cooks quickly and its thin texture easily absorbs the sauce.
 However, feel free to use any type of pasta for this recipe.